 There are 150 HPV viruses in the world, which means nearly all men and women will get the disease.
 In most cases, the virus goes away on its own.
 When it doesn’t, it can lead to genital warts and various cancers such as vagina, cervix, anus and penis.

-HPV that doesn’t clear up, there is no cure.
+For HPV that doesn’t clear up, there is no cure.
 The only true way to protect one’s self is to get the HPV vaccine, which protects from nine kinds of the virus (those most commonly linked to cervical cancer).

 This disease is the result of the Trichomoniasis vaginalis parasite.
 Women with this STD may experience, redness, itching, burning, pain during sex or urination or smelly discharge from their vagina.
 However, in most cases, there are no symptoms.
 If untreated, it can cause PID or lead to preterm labor in pregnant women.